 If it were a little more lenient off the tee I think it would be regarded as a very good nine holes...

 But the back nine on the Red Course had a totally different feel.

-Forward tees may make the greens reachable but not more interesting with huge fairways - the opposite of the front nine.
+Forward tees may make the greens reachable, but not more interesting because the fairways are HUGE - and quite the opposite of the front nine.